 Our pricing:

-- Free up to 100,000 hits/month, unlimited sites, all features.
+- Free up to 100,000 hits/month, unlimited sites, every analytics tool.
 No credit card.

 - Enterprise from €299/month.
 Dedicated host,